U.S.-Africa summit garners over $17 billion in investment pledges

 The World Bank, which committed $5 billion to support electricity generation, estimates that one in three Africans, or 600 million people, lack access to electricity despite rapid economic growth expected to top 5 percent in 2015 and 2016.

-Obama took part in a discussion with corporate chief executives and government leaders at the event, also attended by U.S. Commerce Secretary Penny Pritzker as well as former President Bill Clinton and former New York Mayor Michael Bloomberg.
+Obama took part in a discussion with CEOs and government leaders at the event, also attended by U.S. Commerce Secretary Penny Pritzker as well as former President Bill Clinton and former New York Mayor Michael Bloomberg.

 "These deals and investments demonstrate that the time is ripe to work together as partners, in a spirit of mutual understanding and respect - to raise living standards in all of our nations and to address the challenges that impede our ability to develop closer economic bonds," Pritzker said.

+In the evening the African leaders joined Obama and his wife Michelle at a lavish dinner at the White House, where the president referred to his family ties to the continent.

+“I stand before you as the President of the United States and a proud American.
+I also stand before you as the son of a man from Africa,” Obama said to applause.
+"The blood of Africa runs through our family, and so for us the bonds between our countries, our continents, are deeply personal."

-(Additional reporting by Jeff Mason, Elvina Nawaguna, Mark Felsenthal and Roberta Rampton; Editing by G Crosse, David Gregorio and Leslie Adlert)
+(Additional reporting by Jeff Mason, Elvina Nawaguna, Rebecca Elliott, Mark Felsenthal and Roberta Rampton; Editing by Ken Wills)